Christabel Pankhurst is chiefly remembered for being active in the Women’s Social and Political Union with her mother Emmeline

 1908: Christabel Pankhurst becomes known as “Queen of the Mob” and makes protests at the Peckham By-Election.

 1909: Receives her third and last prison sentence, ten weeks in Holloway Women’s Prison after the so called “Rush Trial” at Bow Street in London.
 She becomes such a celebrity that she is sculpted for Madame Tussaud’s waxworks museum.

-1910: (18th November) Pankhurst’s and their followers try to get into the House of Commons to see the Prime Minister Herbert Asquith to protest against the dropping of the Conciliation Bill, which would have given votes to women.
+1910: The Pankhursts and their followers try to get into the House of Commons on 18th November to see the Prime Minister Herbert Asquith to protest against the dropping of the Conciliation Bill, which would have given votes to women.
 The meeting breaks out into a riot as the women charge police lines and over 100 are arrested.

 1912: The WPSU becomes increasingly more militant under the influence of Christabel who flees to Paris to avoid arrest, and arson attacks, window smashing and vandalising works of art take place.
 Emmeline is arrested twelve times during the year and serves a total of 30 days in jail.

 1913: The so called “Cat and Mouse Act” is brought in.
 The Prisoners (Temporary) Discharge for Ill-Health Act which means that hunger-striking prisoners can be released until they are well enough to serve the rest of their sentences to avoid the problem of force feeding.

 1914: At the beginning of the First World War Emmeline and Christabel call off their Campaign to support the War effort and all suffragettes are released from prison.
 She tours the United States, Canada and Russia to encourage the mobilisation of women.

 1915: The WPSU changes the name of its newspaper from “The Suffragette” to “Britannia”.